devmithun7/Empowering-E-commerce-Advanced-Analytics-Infrastructure/README.md

 Data Pipelines: Managed and automated by Apache Airflow, facilitating efficient data movement across systems.
 Process Overview:

 SoftCart's online platform, accessible via various devices like laptops, mobiles, and tablets, is powered by robust database management systems.
 Product catalog data is stored in MongoDB, ensuring flexible data handling, while MySQL manages all transactional aspects, such as inventory and sales records.
-The seamless integration of these databases underpins the functionality of SoftCart's webserver.
+The seamless integration of these databases underpins the functionality of SoftCart's web server.

 Data from these sources is periodically extracted and transferred to a staging data warehouse running PostgreSQL.
 This step acts as a precursor to further data refinement and analysis.
 The refined data is then moved to the production data warehouse hosted on IBM DB2 in the cloud.
 This cloud-based warehouse forms the backbone of SoftCart's data analytics and operational reporting.